software-mansion/react-native-svg/README.md

 ----------------|------------|--------------
-fill            | '#000'     | The fill prop refers to the color inside the shape. fillOpacity     | 1          | This prop specifies the opacity of the color or the content the current object is filled with. stroke          | 'none'     | The stroke prop controls how the outline of a shape appears. strokeWidth     | 1          | The strokeWidth prop specifies the width of the outline on the current object. strokeOpacity   | 1          | The strokeOpacity prop specifies the opacity of the outline on the current object.
+fill            | '#000'     | The fill prop refers to the color inside the shape. fillOpacity     | 1          | This prop specifies the opacity of the color or the content the current object is filled with. fillRule        | nonzero    | The fillRule prop determines what side of a path is inside a shape, which determines how fill will paint the shape, can be `nonzero` or `evenodd` stroke          | 'none'     | The stroke prop controls how the outline of a shape appears. strokeWidth     | 1          | The strokeWidth prop specifies the width of the outline on the current object. strokeOpacity   | 1          | The strokeOpacity prop specifies the opacity of the outline on the current object.